 In addition to her activity as a composer and performer, Diemer was a longtime educator across the United States.
 During her tenure at UCSB, she was instrumental in the founding of the electronic/computer music program, as well as the doctoral degrees in composition.

-A proponent of Gebrauchsmusik and the provision of original works to non-professional performers, Diemer believes that composers should have the freedom to write imaginative and compelling music in a variety of genres not only for advanced musicians, but also for those in earlier stages of development.
+A proponent of Gebrauchsmusik and the provision of original works to non-professional performers, Diemer believed that composers should have the freedom to write imaginative and compelling music in a variety of genres not only for advanced musicians, but also for those in earlier stages of development.

 Albums